boxyhq/jackson-remix-auth/README.md

 # Remix Demo App with SAML Auth
 This demo shows how to use [BoxyHQSAMLStrategy](https://www.npmjs.com/package/@boxyhq/remix-auth-saml) to integrate SAML login into any remix application.
 Two different setups are shown in this demo
-1. With a hosted SAML Service Provider
+1. With a [hosted](#boxyhq-saml-service-provider) SAML Service Provider
-2. With the SAML Service Provider functionality embedded within the remix app using resource routes.
+2. With the SAML Service Provider functionality [embedded](#embed-saml-service-provider) within the remix app using resource routes.

 ## BoxyHQ SAML Service Provider
 This uses a [hosted demo instance](https://jackson-demo.boxyhq.com) of [jackson](https://github.com/boxyhq/jackson) as the SAML Service Provider.
 Tenant and product config is already set up for [Mock SAML Provider](https://mocksaml.com).

-## SAML Service Embedding
+## Embed SAML Service Provider
 This uses the [jackson npm package](https://www.npmjs.com/package/@boxyhq/saml-jackson) which provides all the bare-bones of SAML.
 See `JacksonProvider` in [auth.jackson.server.ts](app/auth.jackson.server.ts#L31) where the SAML controllers `{ apiController, oauthController }` are exposed.
 The resource routes for SAML flow are added in [app/routes/api](app/routes/api).
 You'll also need to [setup](app/auth.jackson.server.ts#L16) a database for this.
 More info on the SAML SP options at https://boxyhq.com/docs/jackson/deploy/env-variables.

 Once the app is running [configure](https://boxyhq.com/docs/jackson/saml-flow#2-saml-config-api) a SAML IdP as shown below